Abdelghafour122/my-site/src/content/projects/gallerina.md

 1. Clone the repo
 2. Install dependencies, run `npm install` if you're using npm
 3. Initialize a supabase project
-4. Make an `.env.local` file in the root directory of your project and paste this into it:
+4. Make an `.env.local` file in the root directory of your project and paste this, with your own values:

 ```
 NEXT_PUBLIC_SUPABASE_URL=